sprat-kv/taxflow-agent/backend/README.md

 - Limited to W-2, 1099-NEC, and 1099-INT income sources
 - No support for tax credits beyond basic calculations
 - Form 1040 generation uses field mapping that may need updates for form changes
+- Sensitive data stored in plain text (encryption planned for production)

 ### Contributing